How to play Google's free hidden Wimbledon game

 It's quite a simple game, and you just have to move your character left or right to intercept the tennis ball, but it's cute and fun – and it's hidden in Google Search, so you can pretend to be doing something productive instead of trying to beat TechRadar's current high score of 19.

 So without further ado, here's our guide on how to play Google's hidden Wimbledon tennis game on your computer.
-If it gets you in the mood, we've got a list of the best Tennis games on phones for more complex tennis experiences, and a guide on how to watch Wimbledon too.
+If it gets you in the mood, we've got a list of the best Tennis games on phones for more complex tennis experiences, and a guide on live stream Wimbledon too.

 How to play Google's hidden Wimbledon game